gautam8404/kelp/README.md

     <img src="img/kelp.png" alt="Kelp" width="200">
 </p>

-Kelp is a UCI compatible chess engine written in Rust.
-It uses standard chess algorithms like alpha-beta pruning, PVS, LMR, Null Move Reduction, iterative deepening, quiescence search, etc.
+Kelp is a UCI compatible chess engine written in Rust Using standard chess algorithms.

-Kelp is made to be used as a library but that is work in progress.
-Currently, it can be used as a UCI engine.
-The evaluation needs a lot of work to be done especially the endgame evaluation.
+Kelp is work in progress.
+Currently, it can be used as a UCI engine But evaluation needs a lot of work to be done especially the endgame evaluation.

 ## Example